nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 This only refers to data transmitted from GP to GP when a patient moves GP practice.
 This is where a patient is registered at their new GP practice but their medical records from their previous GP practice have not yet been received and/or incorporated into their new GP practice system.
 When this takes place all the lists returned **MUST** be populated using the data in transit warning code from the above table.
 The associated text **MUST** also be added into the note field when the code is used.
 Set dd-mmm-yyyy to the date the patient registered at their new GP practice.

-### Data awaiting filing
+## Data awaiting filing

-Where data exists in a provider system workflow that has not yet been integrated into the patient record, then it **MUST** not be sent.
+When a GP Clinical system receives electronic data about a patient it will go through filing process during which the information is reviewed by a user and if suitable integrated into the patient's medical record.
+The details on how this process is managed vary between different GP Clinical Systems and GP Practices.

+GP Connect will not return electronic data that has been received by the GP Clinical System but has not yet been through the filing process.
+The data will only become available through GP Connect once it has integrated into the patient's medical record.

 ## Common code systems ##